-Day 6: At Sea
+Days 3 to 4: At Sea

-As we make our way south through the Furious Fifties, also known as the Albatross latitudes, the birding, especially south of the Auckland Islands, should be good.
-We will have a series of lectures on the biology and history of the Subantarctic Islands.
-We will also prepare you for our visit to Macquarie Island.
-Species that we may see include the Wandering Albatross, Royal Albatross, Black-browed Albatross, Light-mantled Sooty Albatross, Salvin's Albatross, Grey-headed Albatross, Northern and Southern Giant Petrel, Sooty Shearwater and Little Shearwater.
-There should be plenty of prions including Fairy, Fulmar and Antarctic, identifying them is not easy - but we should get some great views.
-Other species to be on the lookout for include the

-Soft-plumaged Petrel, Mottled Petrel, White-headed Petrel, Grey-faced Petrel, White-chinned Petrel, Grey-backed Storm-petrel, Wilson's Storm-petrel and Blackbellied Storm-petrel.
+As we make our way south through the Roaring Forties to Macquaire Island, we will prepare for our visit, and there will be a series of lectures on the biology and history of the island and the Southern Ocean.

+Birding opportunities may include the Wandering Albatross, Royal Albatross, Black-browed Albatross, Light-mantled Sooty Albatross, Salvin's Albatross, Grey-headed Albatross, Northern and Southern Giant Petrel, Sooty Shearwater and Little Shearwater.
+Other species to be on the lookout for include the Soft-plumaged Petrel, Mottled Petrel, White-headed Petrel, Greyfaced Petrel, White-chinned Petrel, Grey-backed Storm-petrel, Wilson's Storm-petrel, Black-bellied Stormpetrel and Common Diving-petrel.
-Days 7 to 8: Macquarie Island

-The great Australian Antarctic Explorer Sir Douglas Mawson once called Macquarie Island "One of the wonder spots of the world".
+Days 5 to 6: Macquarie Island The great Australian Antarctic Explorer Sir Douglas Mawson once called Macquarie Island "One of the wonder spots of the world".
 You are about to discover why as we spend two days exploring this amazing Island.
 It was one of the first of the Subantarctic Islands to obtain World Heritage Status and that was largely due to its unique geology.
 It is one of the few places on earth where midocean crustal rocks are exposed at the surface due to the collision of the Australian and Pacific Plates.

-Macca, as it is affectionately known by its resident ranger population, was discovered in 1810 and was soon ravaged by sealers who introduced various animals including rats, mice, cats and rabbits.
+"Macca", as it is affectionately known by its resident ranger population, was discovered in 1810 and was soon ravaged by sealers who introduced various animals including rats, mice, cats and rabbits.
 The native bird population was virtually eliminated and plants destroyed.
-The Tasmanian National Parks and Wildlife Service, who administer the island, embarked on a very ambitious 7-vear eradication programme resulting in the island earning pest-free status in 2014.
+The Tasmanian National Parks and Wildlife Service, who administer the island, embarked on a very ambitious 7-year eradication program resulting in the island earning pest-free status in 2014.
 Both the birds and plants have responded and it is amazing to witness the regeneration and the increase in the number of birds.

-Macquarie Island is home to four species of penguin, Kings, Royals, Gentoo and Rockhopper, with the Royal Penguin occurring nowhere else in the world.
-During our visit we will land at two sites (subject of course to weather and sea conditions) and you will get a chance to observe and photograph all four species, although the Rockhopper is much harder to capture than the others.
+Macquarie Island is home to four species of penguin, Kings, Royals, Gentoo and Rockhopper, with the

+Royal Penguin occuring nowhere else in the world.
+During our visit we will land at two sites (subject to weather and sea conditions) and you will get a chance to observe and photograph all four species.
 Macquarie also has a large population of Southern Elephant Seals.
 Pups are born in October and weaned in November when the breeding adults return to sea.
 The weaners and sub adults lie around on the beaches.
 The weaners go to sea sometime in January, running the gauntlet of Orcas or Killer Whales waiting offshore.
-We also plan a landing at the Australian Antarctic Research Base at Buckles Bay where you will be able to meet with scientists and base staff.
+Macquarie Island is also home to one of the longest, continuously occupied bases in the Subantarctic - the Australian Antarctic Research Base at Buckles Bay.
 The original base was established in 1947 and the island has been 'manned' since then.
-It is one of the longest continuously occupied bases in the Subantarctic.

-Day 9: At Sea
+Day 7: At Sea